cf-labs/cf-labs/README.md

 # Camilo Forero

-**Product Management leader and AI-native builder.**<br>
+### Product Management leader and AI-native builder.
-Spec-driven product development at agentic speed, to the bar enterprise SaaS demands.

 AI, data, and UX work as one system.
 Trust starts with meeting users where they are in their workflow and giving them real value.
 It holds only when the AI is measured by evals built for its use case, and the underlying services, data contracts, and permissions are designed in from the start.